Quantum query complexity of symmetric oracle problems: Introduction

 In this paper, we analyze the query complexity of the general coset identification problem.
 We prove that nonadaptive algorithms are optimal for any coset identification problem.
 We provide tools to reduce the analysis of query complexity to purely character theoretic questions (which are themselves often combinatorial).
 In particular we derive a formula for the exact quantum query complexity for coset identification\ in terms of characters.
 In the case of symmetric oracle discrimination (which itself includes polynomial interpolation as a special case) we find the lower and upper bound for bounded error query complexity. \\

 Another motivation for our work is the study of nonabelian oracles.
 Much is known about quantum speedups when the oracle is a standard Boolean oracle.
 Less is known about whether oracle problems with nonabelian symmetries can offer notable speedups.
 To that end we study the follow scenario: suppose a group $G$ acts by permutations on a finite set $\Omega$ (we call $\Omega$ a $G$-set).
 A learner is given access to a machine which takes an element $\omega \in \Omega$ and returns $a \cdot \omega$ for some hidden group element $a \in G$.
 With as few queries as possible the learner should guess the hidden element $a \in G$.
 The classical query complexity for this problem is a long-known invariant of $G$-sets called the base size.
 For instance, if $G$ is the full permutation group of $\Omega = \{1, \dots, n\}$ then $n-1$ queries are required classically to determine the hidden permutation.
 This problem is a special case of symmetric oracle discrimination and we can express the bounded error quantum query complexity of this purely in terms of the character of the $G$-set $\Omega$.
-For instance, we find that when $G$ is the full permutation group of $X = \{1, \dots, n\}$ then $n - \sqrt{n} + n^{1/6}$ queries are necessary (and sufficient) to determine the hidden element.
-This meager improvement can be seen as an analogue of well-known no-go lower bounds showing that quantum computation of total Boolean functions is hard (offers at best a polynomial speedup) \cite{BBCMW:qlbpoly}. \\
+For instance, we find that when $G$ is the full permutation group of $X = \{1, \dots, n\}$ then $n - 2\sqrt{n} + \Theta(n^{1/6})$ queries are necessary (and sufficient) to determine the hidden element. \\